Talha-Ali-5365/JARVIS/README.md

 - Google Generative AI team for Gemini API
 - Tavily team for their search API
-- React Agents community
+- UpStreet AI for their Agentic framework.
 - All contributors and supporters

 ## 📞 Support

-For support, please open an issue in the GitHub repository or contact the maintenance team.
+For support, please open an issue in the GitHub repository.

 ---

-Made with ❤️ by the JARVIS Development Team
+Made by TALHA ALI